Boreas618/Notes/operating-systems/concurrency.md

 An interrupt or processor exception could invoke a interrupt handler.
 The interrupt hardware saves the state of the running thread and executes the handler’s code.
 The handler can decide that some other thread should run, and then switch to it.
 Alternatively, if the current thread should continue running, the handler restores the state of the interrupted thread and resumes execution.

+> **What happens when an interrupt or exception happens during the execution of a thread**
+>
+> * The hardware saves some registers information of the thread to the interrupt stack
+>
+> * The interrupt handler takes control
+> * The handler saves the registers **it needs to use** to the kernel stack
+> * The handler does its work
+> * The handler pop some registers back
+> * Hardware restore the registers from the interrupt stack
+>
+> At a minimum, the hardware typically saves:
+>
+> 1. **Program Counter (PC)**: This register contains the memory address of the next instruction to be executed.
+By saving this, the system knows where to resume execution once the interrupt has been handled.
+> 2. **Processor Status Register (PSR)**: This register contains flags that indicate the status of the processor.
+For example, it can contain flags to indicate whether the last arithmetic operation resulted in a zero value or caused an overflow.
+It may also contain flags to indicate the current privilege level of the CPU (user mode or kernel mode), whether interrupts are enabled, etc.

 For example, **timer interrupt** handler saves the state of the running thread, chooses another thread to run, and runs that thread by restoring its state to the processor. **IO hardware events** also invoke interrupt handlers.

 We do not want to do an involuntary context switch while we are in the middle of a voluntary one.
 When switching between two threads, we need to temporarily defer interrupts until the switch is complete, to avoid confusion.
 Processors contain privileged instructions to defer and re-enable interrupts; we make use of these in our implementation below.